Skip to content

 • endoscopy without biopsy

 Category 1 – Minimally invasive; mild post-operative pain expected.
 At least 6 to 12 hours of preemptive peri- and post-operative analgesia is recommended.
-Analgesic administration should be continued if signs of pain are noted beyond this period.
+Analgesic administration must be continued if signs of pain are noted beyond this period.

 Inhaled anesthetics and pentobarbital have little to no peri-operative or post-anesthesia analgesic properties, and analgesics must be used in conjunction with these agents.
 In some cases, some short-term peri- and post-operative analgesia may be provided by the choice of agents used for anesthesia.
 Please consult with DCM or WaNPRC Veterinary Services teams for clarification as needed.